Steve Smith Sr.

 Stevonne Latrall Smith Sr. (born May 12, 1979), better known as Steve Smith, is an American former professional football wide receiver who played in the National Football League (NFL) for 16 seasons, primarily with the Carolina Panthers.
 He played college football for the Utah Utes and was selected by the Panthers in the third round of the 2001 NFL draft.
 Smith spent 13 seasons in Carolina and three with the Baltimore Ravens.
 After retiring from the NFL, Smith became a sports analyst and show host for NFL Network.

-Smith, a five-time Pro Bowl selection and four-time All-Pro (including a 2011 selection from Pro Football Focus), Smith emerged as one of the NFL's most productive wide receivers of the 21st century, leading the league in catches, receiving yards, and touchdowns in 2005.
-He is the Panthers' all-time leader in total touchdowns (67), receptions (836) and receiving yards (12,197).
-In 2011, he became the 35th player in NFL history to amass 10,000 receiving yards.
-At the time of his retirement, Smith ranked seventh in NFL career all-purpose yards (19,180), seventh in NFL career receiving yards (14,731), twelfth in career receptions (1,031), and 26th in receiving touchdowns (81).
-Smith amassed (100) all-purpose touchdowns in his career including playoffs.
+A five-time Pro Bowl selection and four-time All-Pro (including a 2011 Pro Football Focus) selection.
+Smith emerged as one of the NFL's most productive wide receivers in history, leading the league in catches, receiving yards, and touchdowns in 2005.
+At the time of his retirement, Smith ranked 7th in NFL career all-purpose yards (19,180), 7th in NFL career receiving yards (14,731) (6th among wide receivers all-time), 12th in career receptions (1,031), and 25th in receiving touchdowns (81).
+Smith amassed (89) total touchdowns in the regular season and (100) total touchdowns including the postseason.
+Smith emerged as one of the most statistically efficient wide receivers of all-time, in the 2005 NFL season, Smith became the only player in NFL history to lead the league in receiving yards, receiving touchdowns and receptions (receiving triple crown) despite being on a team that was ranked (28th) in pass attempts.
+In the 2008 NFL season Smith became the only player in NFL history to lead the league in receiving yards per game despite being on an offense that was last in pass attempts.

-Smith generated more than 1,000 all-purpose yards in eleven different seasons, attaining 1,900 all-purpose yards in four of his first five seasons.
-He has the 5th most 100-yard receiving games in NFL history (51).
-In 2005 and 2008, Smith led the NFL in receiving yards per team pass attempt which account for the two greatest yards per team pass attempt receiving seasons in modern NFL history.
-In 2008, Smith also led the NFL in yards receiving per game (101.5) while playing for a team that finished last in pass attempts; as of 2025, he remains the only receiver in NFL history to accomplish this feat.
+In 2008, Smith produced the highest yards per team pass attempt (RY/TPA) in the modern era with a rating of (4.03).

+Smith also has the highest yards per route run (YPRR) in NFL history with a rating of (3.87) from 2008.

+At the time of his retirement Smith was tied for 4th in 100-yard receiving games all-time (51) & is currently tied for 5th all-time alongside hall of famers Andre Johnson and Terrell Owens.